 Jury convicts Bolivar man of attempted homicide in Ligonier-area attack on jogger

 Jul.
-13—LIGONIER, Pa. — A Bolivar man has been convicted of attempted homicide for attempting to abduct a jogger at gunpoint in January in Ligonier Township, officials said.
+14—A Bolivar man has been convicted of attempted homicide for attempting to abduct a jogger at gunpoint in January in Ligonier Township, officials said.

 Jurors in Westmoreland County found Frank Springer, 56, guilty of all charges against him, also including attempted kidnapping, unlawful restraint, two counts of aggravated assault, reckless endangerment and simple assault.